 - Also, know how to deal with the insurance company.
 Don’t admit fault, share too much information, agree to a settlement too quickly, or sign anything that you don’t understand.

 The final tip is to protect your claim and your rights by consulting an accident attorney who can assist with the process.
-A lawyer can provide assistance if you run into problems with the insurance claims process, such as an unjust delay in the decision.
+A Fort Myers personal injury lawyer can provide assistance if you run into problems with the insurance claims process, such as an unjust delay in the decision.

 What happens when I make an insurance claim?

 A victim may receive a settlement offer letter from the other party’s insurance company shortly after an accident.
 In order to get money and quickly move on, many people accept the offer but regret it later.
 Insurance companies may offer lowball offers in hopes to avoid lengthy and costly legal battles that can drain their pocketbooks.
 Contact a personal injury claim lawyer at Wolf & Pravato in West Palm Beach to go over any offer.